Audipunk/MUNABR611_2405_A_Muneer-Abrahams_DJS05/Explanation.md

 This is a simple Redux store implementation that manages the state of a tally counter.
 It showcases how to manage the state with actions and a reducer while logging the results to the console.

-## How to Run the Code
+## Running the Code

+1. Download or Clone the Repository

-1. Download/Clone the repository: Download or clone this repository to your local machine.
+- Clone the repository using Git or download it as a ZIP file and extract it to your local machine.

+2. Navigate to the Project Folder

-2. Open the project folder: Navigate to the project folder where the files are located.
+- Open the folder where the project files are located.

-3. Open index.html in a browser:
+3. Open index.html in a Browser

-- If you are using a local server (e.g., Live Server in VS Code), you can open index.html in your browser directly.
+- If using a local server (e.g., Live Server in VS Code), open index.html directly in your browser.

-- Alternatively, you can use any static file server to serve the project files.
+- Alternatively, use any static file server to serve the project files.

-4. Check the Console: Open your browser's Developer Tools (press F12 or Ctrl+Shift+I), go to the Console tab, and you'll see the state changes as actions are dispatched.
+4. Check the Console for State Changes

+- Open your browser’s Developer Tools (F12 or Ctrl + Shift + I).
+- Go to the Console tab to view the state updates as actions are dispatched.

 ## Overview

-In this project, I implemented a Redux-inspired store with the following features:
+This project features a Redux-inspired store designed to manage a tally counter's state efficiently.
+It includes the following key components:

-- State Management: The state is managed centrally in a store, and actions are dispatched to update the state.-
+- State Management: A centralized store maintains the state, which updates through dispatched actions.
-- Actions: There are three types of actions — ADD, SUBTRACT, and RESET — which modify the state accordingly.-
+- Actions: Supports three action types—ADD, SUBTRACT, and RESET—to modify the state accordingly.
-- Reducer: The reducer function listens for the dispatched actions and returns the updated state.-
+- Reducer: A function that processes dispatched actions and returns the updated state.
-- Subscription: A subscriber function listens for state changes and logs the updated state to the console whenever a change occurs.-
+- Subscription: A subscriber function listens for state changes and logs updates to the console.

-## Files:
+## Files

-- actions.js: {Defines the action types (ADD, SUBTRACT, RESET) and action creators.}
+- actions.js – Defines action types (ADD, SUBTRACT, RESET) and their corresponding action creators.

-- reducers.js: {Contains the tallyReducer function that handles state updates based on the dispatched actions.}
+- reducers.js – Contains the tallyReducer function, which updates the state based on the dispatched actions.

-- store.js: {Implements the store logic with methods getState, dispatch, and subscribe to interact with the state.}
+- store.js – Implements the store logic with methods like getState, dispatch, and subscribe.

-- script.js: Handles the logic for dispatching actions and observing state changes, simulating real-world scenarios {like adding, subtracting, and resetting the counter.}
+- script.js – Manages action dispatching and observes state changes, simulating real-world interactions (e.g., incrementing, decrementing, and resetting the counter).